stevedsun/stevedsun.github.io/content/posts/2022-5-8_lexer_design.md

 }
 ```

-Once we have a struct, the next step is to parse tokens from file and save their values into golang struct.
-We can copy the logic of lexer to develop our own fluentbit parser.
+Once we have a struct, the next step is to parse tokens from the file and save their values into golang struct.
+We can copy the logic of the lexer to develop our fluentbit parser.

-In a lexer program, the target charectors which we want to parse out are called "Token", Token is also the keyword which our parser program are searching for.
-A parser program will read charactors in a file one by one, whenever it found a token, parser save the value between tokens into the final structure and go ahead.
+In a lexer program, the target characters which we want to parse out are called "Token", Token is also the keyword that our parser program is searching for.
+A parser program will read characters in a file one by one, whenever it found a token, the parser saves the value between tokens into the final structure and go ahead.

 ## Parse a single token

-If we want to parse Section, we have to make parser read charactors one by one and stop at `[` charator, which means the beginning of a Section.
-Parser must save current state as `t_section` and keep parser reading until `]` charactor, the word between `[` and `]` is the Section value we need to persist into go struct.
+If we want to parse Section, we have to make the parser read characters one by one and stop at `[` character, which means the beginning of a Section.
+The parser must save the current state as `t_section` and keep parser reading until `]` character, the word between `[` and `]` is the Section value we need to persist into go struct.

 ```go